ismapolis/Aries-credential-flow/README.md

 Once Holder has received offer message from Issuer, he can receive the list of available credentials to request.
 If Holder already knows what type of credentials wants he can start the communication with a `request-credential` message.

-Issuer recieves `request-credential` chekcs whether credential type requested is one he can issue and then creates the verifiable credential.
-In this process, the issuer also checks whether he has already issued the same credential type for the specific holder's did.
+Issuer receives `request-credential`, checks whether credential type requested is one he can issue and then creates the verifiable credential.
+In this process, the issuer also checks whether he has already issued the same credential type for the specific holder's DID.
 If this is the case, the issuer adds a `replacement_id` attribute to the message.
 This attribute contains the hash of the previously issued credential, allowing the holder to overwrite it in their wallet.

 **_Note:_**
 As this is a prototype, the Issuer uses `default-values` for the different claims.
 In a production environment, the Issuer would retrieve this information from the database for accurate values.

-### PresentProofHanlder
+### PresentProofHandler

 This handler supports the three message types defined in the specification.